-1-L Voter Education Workshop for the Disability Community to Increase Accessibility and Participation §4005(a)(10)(I)(i)(VI), §4005(a)(10)(I)(i)(VI)(ib)
+1-L Voter Education Workshop for the Disability Community to Increase Accessibility and Participation

+4005(a)(10)(I)(i)(VI), 4005(a)(10)(I)(i)(VI)(ib)

-The County will hold a voter education workshop in fall 2019 to increase accessibility and participation of eligible voters with disabilities.
-The VAAC members will assist in selecting the workshop venue and date.
-The workshop will include, but not be limited to, education about the Vote Center Model, new voting equipment demonstrations, the accessibility of the voting equipment, ballot drop-off information, and options for obtaining an accessible vote by mail ballot electronically.
-Information about the workshop will be announced at least 10 days in advance of the meeting date..
+The County will hold voter education workshops to educate voters with disabilities about accessibility options and increase participation of eligible voters with disabilities.
+These workshops will be held at multiple locations within the County in the fall of 2019 and January 2020, just prior to ballot packets being dropped in the mail with the goal of reaching as many disabled voters as possible.
+The VAAC members will assist in selecting the workshop venues and dates.
+The workshop will include, but not be limited to, education about the Vote Center Model, new voting equipment demonstrations, the accessibility of the voting equipment, ballot drop-off information, resources available through the County website and options for obtaining an accessible vote by mail ballot electronically.
+Information about the workshop will be announced at least 10 days in advance of the meeting date.